eecs394-spr15/Onycholytics/README.md

 # Current bugs and limitations
 ## Current bugs
-1. For android system, Taken photos in got rotated 90 degree in our app before editing.
+1. For android system, taken photos in got rotated 90 degree in our app before editing.
 2. Survey is too big for view at present.
 3. Survey cannot be viewed in Android system.
 4. The signin and signup system is not completed.
 5. The order of taken photos may be wrong.

 ## Limitations to improve
-1. Let the survey page fit the screen.
+1. Make the survey page fit the screen.
 2. Use camera plugins instead of editing photos.
-3. Improve the function of coordinators, such as respond the patients problem and give them suggestion.
+3. Improve the function for coordinators (doctors),e.g.respond the patients problem and give them suggestion.
 4. Reduce the resolution lost.